adobe-research/theseus/README.md

 Download & Install
 ------------------

-Theseus works with Brackets (Sprint 21) on OS X. It has not been tested with Sprint 22.
-It should *almost* work on Windows, but this has not been tested.
+Theseus works with Brackets on OS X. It *has worked* on Windows, but this is not regularly tested.

 Download version 0.2.6: https://s3.amazonaws.com/alltom/theseus/theseus-0.2.6.zip (1.6 MB)